 Civil Service Pension latest

-As most of you are aware, the government lost its case against the Fire Brigades Union with regards to their pensions.
+As most of you are aware, the government lost its case against the Fire Brigades Union with regard to their pensions.
 The McCloud ruling meant that the new scheme discriminated against younger members.

-That means that you will have the option to extend your old pension until March 2022 or keep your Alpha benefits from April 2015.
-This is a matter of preference and at the moment, members are being consulted on whether they wish to make their choice in 2022 or when it comes to retirement.
+That means that you will have the option to extend your old pension until March 2022 or keep your alpha benefits from April 2015.
+This is a matter of preference.
+For me, it will all be moved to the Classic.

 When did the Alpha pension start?

 The Alpha pension scheme was introduced on the 1st April 2015.